Balmoorthy/the-wild-oasis/README.md

 - **Version Control**: Managed project changes with Git.
 - **Project Management**: Planned and managed a large-scale project effectively.

+By building "The Wild Oasis" project with these technologies and concepts, I've developed a comprehensive set of skills and knowledge that can be applied to future projects and real-world scenarios.
+This experience has not only expanded my technical expertise but also improved my problem-solving capabilities.

 ## Installation

 To run the Wild Oasis app locally: